-Designed for junior and senior English majors and English-Communications majors in secondary education who are interested in the teaching of English-Communications skills as well as improving their own writing and verbal fluency.
+Designed for junior and senior English majors who are interested in the teaching of English-Communications skills as well as improving their own writing and verbal fluency.
 Each participant will team-teach with a faculty member in one of the basic writing courses or in a public high school.
 Admission is by permission of the instructor.
+3.0 GPA required.

-415 Modern British Literature

-A study of selected writers from the British Isles from about 1900 to the present.
+415 Twentieth Century British Literature 3 A study of selected writers from the British Isles from about 1900 to the present.
 Recommended for juniors and seniors.
 Offered in alternate years.